benmvp/react-workshop/src/09-styling/README.md

-# Step 9 - Mark unread/read
+# Step 9 - Styling

-The goal of this step is to add support for marking an email read or unread by submitting a `PUT` method to the API as a result of user interactions.
+The goal of this step is to apply CSS styling to all of the components.
+There are many ways to style React components, but CSS classes are probably the simplest and most familiar.
+In certain cases we'll want to _conditionally_ apply CSS classes based on prop values.
+We'll make use of the very helpful [`classnames`](https://github.com/JedWatson/classnames) library.

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](./).